wh-alice/mig_visualstudio/vs/reference/how-to--add-nodes-to-the-workspace-from-the-start-view.md

 ---
-title: "How to: Add Nodes to the Workspace from the Start View" ms.custom: "" ms.date: "10/14/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Add Nodes to the Workspace from the Start View | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""